 - Peoria Zoo-located in the same area as the Peoria Playhouse, another family favorite.
 It’s the perfect sized zoo for young children and the membership is another wonderful value ($100 for two adults and their children under 18).
 The membership has several benefits, including reciprocal admission to zoos and aquariums across the country (either free or 50% off!), 10% off in the gift shop, early admission during Member Mornings, and more.
 It’s the perfect way to spend a few hours in the morning.
 The seasonal Glow nights are also a favorite.

-- Luthy Botanical Gardens-looking for something free to do with kids in Peoria, Illinois?
+- Luthy Botanical Gardens-(free)looking for something free to do with kids in Peoria, Illinois?
 Adjacent to the zoo and situated within Glen Oak Park (with the zoo and the Peoria Playhouse), Luthy Botanical Gardens is an absolute gem!
 Free admission and beautiful year round.
 In the fall, the trees change colors beautifully.
 In the spring and summer, different flowers bloom.
 The Children’s Garden is just darling and my kids love seeing Peter Rabbit.
 The greenhouse is also beautiful.
 Since it is enclosed, it’s wonderful to let kids walk around in without worrying about cars.
 The gardens are meticulously kept and are a treasure in Peoria!

 - Fon du Lac Farm Park-open in the spring, summer, and fall in East Peoria, the farm park is perfect for kids 9 and younger.
 A small petting zoo that is sure to delight your toddlers (they can feed the animals!) and young children and can be enjoyed in about an hour or less.
 Once you’re done here, the accessible playground next to it is amazing.

-- Tri-Centennial Playground at Glen Oak Park-as as mom of a child with special needs, finding a playground ALL three of my children can enjoy can be a challenge.
+- Tri-Centennial Playground at Glen Oak Park (free)-as as mom of a child with special needs, finding a playground ALL three of my children can enjoy can be a challenge.
 Tri-Centennial playground is truly inclusive and accessible to all and is a wonderful free thing to do with kids in Peoria, Illinois!
 Located in Glen Oak park (with the zoo and Peoria Playhouse), the fence gives parents peace of mind and there is a variety of activities.

 - Wildlife Prairie Park-located in Peoria County in Hanna City, Illinois, this safari style park is a must for your animal lover.
 They offer a train ride through the park, kayaking, laser tag, and a hayrack option to get a behind-the-scenes tour of the park and animals.